Does it cost anything for Crossroads Children’s Mental Health Centre (CCMHC) services?

 Participate fully in groups and counselling.
 And please don’t hesitate to ask questions when you have them.
 We are here to help you.

-Feedback on our services.
+Provide feedback on our services.
 Honest and constructive feedback that will allow us to better serve children and families is always welcome.
 Following services you will be asked to complete a service evaluation questionnaire and we respectfully request that you take the time to complete this form.

 Advocating for children with mental health needs is critical and your added voice would mean a lot.
 Please let us know if we can contact you when a parent’s voice is needed.